Hans Faber

 But Venerable Bede also wrote in his History: "There were very many peoples in Germany from whom the Angles and the Saxons, who now live in Britain, derive their origin; hence even to this day they are by a corruption called Garmani by their neighbours the Britons.
 Now these peoples are the Frisians, the Rugians, the Danes, the Huns, the Old Saxons, and the Boruhtware (Bructerii)."

-All quite fascinating and head-spinning, is it not?
+All quite fascinating and fairly head-spinning, is it not?

-What in any case is clear based on historical documents, on archaeological finds (e.g. coins/pennies, Anglo-Frisian style pottery, jewellery distributions, and so-called sunken-featured buildings, called pit houses or Grübenhaus), on a common runic alphabet development, and on similarities with regard to the so-called injury tariffs and laws, that there was a very close relationship and strong cultural ties between the new Anglo-Saxon and the new Frisian world shortly after the Migration period.
+What in any case is clear based on historical documents, on archaeological finds (e.g. coinage, Anglo-Frisian style pottery, jewellery distributions, and so-called sunken-featured buildings, called pit houses or Grübenhaus), on a common runic alphabet development, namely the Anglo-Frisian runic tradition (Looijenga 2023), and on similarities with regard to the so-called injury tariffs and laws, is that there was a very close relationship and strong cultural ties between the new Anglo-Saxon and the new Frisian world shortly after the Migration period.
 Specifically with East England and Kent.
-Only a few miles of sea separating them, so to speak.
+Frisians and Anglo-Saxons were sibs, with only a few miles of sea separating them, so to speak.

-A gold solidus, probably from the first quarter of the sixth century and for numismatic reasons as the date 423 ante quem non ('not older than') carrying the Anglo-Frisian runic inscription ᛋᛣᚨᚾᛟᛗᛟᛞᚢ skānomōdu, testifies of the early contact of the (new) Frisians with England.
-It's in Frisian language meaning something like skauna 'beautiful' mōda 'brave', and is probably a male first name.
+A gold solidus, probably from the first quarter of the sixth century, and for numismatic reasons as the date 423 ante quem non ('not older than'), carrying the Anglo-Frisian runic inscription ᛋᛣᚨᚾᛟᛗᛟᛞᚢ skānomōdu, testifies to the early contact of the (new) Frisians with England.
+It's in Frisian language, meaning something like skauna 'beautiful' mōda 'brave', and is probably a male first name.
 The oldest British runic inscription found in Britain is, therefore, likely Frisian.
-You can see the piece in the British Museum in London.
+You can see the piece at the British Museum in London.
 Cross the few miles of sea.
+For more backgrounds on Anglo-Frisian runes read our blog post Scratching runes was not much different from spraying tags.

-And, don't forget the simple fact Old-English and Old-Frisian languages are so-called first cousins.
-Closely related languages, nearly indistinguishable at first, although the development of languages along the North Sea was very dynamic during the Migration Period until the eighth century.
+And, don't forget the simple fact that Old English and Old Frisian languages are so-called first cousins.
+They are closely related languages, nearly indistinguishable at first, although the development of languages along the North Sea was very dynamic during the Migration Period until the eighth century.
+Going back and forth.

 Enough, enough! with all the babbling because the ice of your cocktail is melting: